iron-hope-shop/genesis/README.md

 #### Method 1: Agent-Based Approach (Recommended)
 1. Open this project in Cursor IDE
 2. Review and customize `PROMPT.md` with your project specifications (this is your project specification template)
+   - For inspiration, check the `PROMPT_IDEAS/` directory which contains templates for various project types
+   - You can copy from one of these templates into your PROMPT.md as a starting point
 3. Tell the agent: **"read instructions and follow PROMPT.md"**

 You can also specify configuration options: